wibiclint/kiji-schema/kiji-schema/cassandra_notes.md

 - Do we need to make an interface for MetadataRestorer and then create HBase and C* versions?
   - Could have a static "get" method in KijiMetaTable that can get the appropriate restorer

 - Figure out what to do about hashing entity IDs.
 Right now we are really hashing twice (once in Kiji, once in Cassandra).
+Do we want to rely on Kiji to hash entity IDs, and use a simple order-preserving hash in Cassandra?
+That would allow us to implement row scans.

 - `CassandraKijiRowData` does not need to use all of its fetched data to populate a map in its `getMap` method.
 It should look at the data request and populate only those values that are valid